Why NeoGenomics Inc. (NEO) Stock Could See Much Higher Prices Ahead

 Sponsored

-The stock witnessed a 19.67% loss in the last 1 month and extending the period to 3 months gives it a 50.08%, and is 29.07% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.84% over the week and 5.58% over the month.
+The stock witnessed a 10.43% loss in the last 1 month and extending the period to 3 months gives it a 36.88%, and is -1.97% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.98% over the week and 6.09% over the month.

 NeoGenomics Inc. (NEO) Analyst Forecasts